1RED7A/Better-Saving/about.md

 - **This mod does NOT sync to the cloud.** Backups are stored locally on your device only.
 If you uninstall the game or switch devices, those backups are gone.
 Always keep that in mind.

-- **For Android users:** swiping the game away will NOT trigger a save.
+- **For Mobile users:** swiping the game away will NOT trigger a save.
 Always use the “exit button” in the main menu before closing the game to make sure your progress is saved.
 (I wanted to fix this because it’s very annoying, but it’s technically unreliable — the system kills the app too fast for a save to finish in time.
 If you have an idea on how to fix this, let me know :)

 - **For long‑term or organized backups**, check out [hfod’s Backups mod](https://geode-sdk.org/mods).
 It’s a great companion to this one and genuinely worth having alongside Better Saving.